ximerous/spacehaven-modloader/README.md

 You can take a look at the library by clicking the "Extract & annotate game assets" button.
 That will extract the game library from `spacehaven.jar` into `mods/spacehaven/` and open the folder.

-The main file of interest is `library/haven.annotated`, which is an annotated copy of `library/haven`, which is the main game library.
+The main file of interest is `library/haven.annotated.xml`, which is an annotated copy of `library/haven`, which is the main game library.
 It contains definitions for most of the things in the game (buildings, items, ships, characters, objectives, generation parameters, etc).
 Also of interest are `library/texts`, `library/animations`, and `library/textures`.

 Mods follow the same folder structure and file format and should be reasonably obvious from the included sample mods.

 Note that because mods are loaded by doing an id-wise merge with the base game library, only the following files and tags are currently supported:
 - All definitions in `library/haven`
 - `animations` in `library/animations`
+- `t`s and `re`s in `library/textures`
 - `t`s in `library/texts`